Factual/drake/README.md

 4. Set it to be executable. (`chmod 755 ~/bin/drake`)
 5. Run it.

+### Upgrade your drake script

+Starting from version 1.0.0, drake script can be upgraded by `drake --upgrade`.
+Drake script will be downloaded from master branch and overwrite your local one in your $PATH

 ### Download or build the uberjar

 You can build Drake from source or run from a prebuilt jar.
 Detail instructions is [here](https://github.com/Factual/drake/wiki/Download-or-build-the-uberjar)